TaylorHokanson/CAAint/README.md

 4. OLED screen

 ## Team
 Nick Bontrager, Texas Christian University

-Taylor Hokanson, Columbia College Chicago...
+Taylor Hokanson, Columbia College Chicago

-and you?
+...and you?
 Please get in touch!

 ## Thanks
 Supported in part by a generous Faculty Development Grant from Columbia College Chicago